You are here

 Catherine M. Appert

-Her research on Senegalese hip hop centers on questions of globalization, migration, and diaspora, the ethnographic study of musical genre, popular music and gender, and the intersections of music and memory.
-Other research interests include feminist and urban ethnography; global hip hop cultures; African, Atlantic, and postcolonial studies; and issues of gender and global representation in African traditional and popular musics.
+Her research on popular music in Senegal and The Gambia centers on questions of globalization, migration, and diaspora, the ethnographic study of musical genre, popular music and gender, and the intersections of music and memory.
+Other research interests include feminist and urban ethnography; global hip hop cultures; and African, Atlantic, and postcolonial studies.
+Her book, In Hip Hop Time: Music, Memory, and Social Change in Urban Senegal was published in December 2018 on Oxford University Press.

-hip hop, rap galsen, Senegal, rap, mbalax, Senegalese hip hop, ethnomusicology
+hip hop, rap galsen, Senegal, rap, mbalax, Senegalese hip hop, ethnomusicology, musical ethnography, gender and fieldwork

 Refereed Journal Articles